ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 In sequences folder Im currently save last genes I have sequenced without any organization.
 Instead of using `mv` to move around each individual sequence I can select groups of genes using the `*` wildcard.
-A **wildcard** is a character that represents other characters, much like how joker in a deck of cards can represent other cards in the deck.
+A **wildcard is a character that represents other characters**, much like how joker in a deck of cards can represent other cards in the deck.
 Wildcards are a subset of **metacharacters**, a topic which we will discuss in detail later on in this Lesson.